Paul A. Varela

 - On the fourth day of a 2-week AAA arbitration hearing, obtained a favorable settlement for EPC power Contractor defending against subcontractor claims originally valued in excess of $20 Million, based on cross-examination of subcontractor’s first five witnesses.

-- Received $5.76 Million AAA arbitration award for Contractor on claim against Owner, including prevailing party legal fees of $165,500.
+- Received $5.76 Million AAA arbitration award for Contractor on claim against Owner on a hotel project, including prevailing party legal fees of $165,500.

-- Represented design-build Contractor asserting design and construction claims concerning Owner Furnished Equipment and defending against design and construction claims brought by Owner, successfully settling the lawsuit with an affirmative recovery of almost $40 Million and elimination of Owner’s $25 Million counterclaim.
+- Represented design-build Contractor for a hydroelectric project asserting design and construction claims concerning Owner Furnished Equipment and defending against design and construction claims brought by Owner, successfully settling the lawsuit with an affirmative recovery of almost $40 Million and elimination of Owner’s $25 Million counterclaim.

 - Prepared or defended against numerous construction delay, disruption and acceleration claims and engineering defect claims ranging from less than $1 Million to more than $100 Million, many of which were successfully settled prior to trial through mediation or other form of ADR.